News & Events / Life begins at 40 for Tony

 From living in a tent in the woods to being employed by the City Council as a Fitness Advisor, life really does begin at 40 for Tony!

 Tony who has been profoundly deaf since the age of seven, was referred to Nottingham Community Housing Association through the Deaf Society two years ago.
 His Support Worker Pete explains, “Through no fault of his own, Tony found himself living rough after being kicked out of his shared housing by his housemates.
 Pete worked alongside Tony to make sure he was receiving the right support and ended up getting sole tenancy of the property.
 “It meant I could see my daughter again”, says Tony.

-“When the opportunity came up to access the leisure facilities for a free three month trial, it was like a light bulb moment for me.
+“When the opportunity came up to access the leisure facilities in a free three month trial, it was like a light bulb moment for me.
 I suffer from anxiety when I’m out and about so I started to use the sauna to wind down or would let off some steam in the gym where I’m surrounded by my medication – my dumbells!

 Tony admits it was difficult to go back to a learning environment when he started training at Clifton Leisure Centre but found it helped his mental health and built his confidence.
 “Putting yourself in uncomfortable situations helps you to grow mentally, which is just as important as physical fitness.

 “I had a great tutor who waited for me to write up my notes and gave me visual handouts to help with the learning process so it was a bit of a blessing.

 “After I finished my training I had a three month placement as a volunteer but there was no guarantee of a job at the end of the 12 weeks, so I could have stopped, but I continued to volunteer.

 “I’m on the payroll now but I still keep my voluntary shifts – I’m paid spiritually for that!”